ggirelli/fish-probe-design/query_database.md

 Then, :math:`f_2` and :math:`f_3` are calculated for every remaining probe candidate.
 The candidates are ranked based on :math:`f_2` (with the :math:`best` on top) and returned as the output.

 The tool also produces plots to easily understand how the probe is structured.
-More details about the plots are available in the ``query`` and ``candidate`` pages.